Josh Homme: Queens of the Stone Age (1996–present)

 Following their debut album, by which time Hernandez left the group, Queens of the Stone Age released the next album, Rated R, during which the band used a wider range of instruments to achieve a more relaxed, spacious and psychedelic sound.
 Though it differed from the band's debut, Rated R became Queens of the Stone Age's first mainstream hit.
 The next release, 2002's Songs for the Deaf, however, would gain even more buzz from the music community and fans alike.
 In Songs for the Deaf, Homme continued his filtering of stoner rock and hard rock.
 The album centers on Homme's memories of uncomfortable rides through the California desert, where he had performed in his days with Kyuss, and where there was little to do but listen to Spanish radio stations.

 During this time, Homme had a falling out with Oliveri.
 Following the release of Songs for the Deaf, their relationship deteriorated until Homme fired Oliveri from the band in 2004.
 Homme reportedly strongly considered breaking up the band at this point.

 Homme began writing the band's next album, Lullabies to Paralyze, named after a lyric from the Songs for the Deaf hidden track "Mosquito Song".
 Lullabies to Paralyze, created with Songs for the Deaf touring recruits Troy Van Leeuwen and Joey Castillo and collaborators and future recruits Alain Johannes and Natasha Shneider of Eleven, was a critical and commercial success, debuting at number five on the Billboard 200, QOTSA's best charting album on the Billboard 200 to date.

 Queens of the Stone Age's fifth album, Era Vulgaris, was released in early June 2007 and received generally positive reviews from critics.
 Following the album's touring cycle, the band took a break to focus on individual projects, during which Homme continued to produce and create more records outside the band.
 This break would unintentionally turn into a six-year gap between albums.

 In 2010, following his work with rock supergroup Them Crooked Vultures, Homme began performing more live shows with QOTSA.
 Following a deluxe reissue of Rated R, a 2011 re-release of their debut album and corresponding tour followed, featuring the album played front to back in the style in which it was recorded.
 This was the first time many of the songs had been performed live since the album's original release.

-On June 4, 2013, after a tumultuous writing and recording process, Queens of the Stone Age released their sixth album, ...Like Clockwork, receiving high praise from critics as well as topping the Billboard 200 charts. ...Like Clockwork highlights Homme's collaborative recording process and features guests such as Elton John, Dave Grohl, Alex Turner, Jake Shears, Trent Reznor, Mark Lanegan, Nick Oliveri, and Homme's wife Brody Dalle.
+On June 4, 2013, after a tumultuous writing and recording process, Queens of the Stone Age released their sixth album, ...Like Clockwork, receiving high praise from critics, as well as topping the Billboard 200 charts. ...Like Clockwork highlights Homme's collaborative recording process and features guests such as Elton John, Dave Grohl, Alex Turner, Jake Shears, Trent Reznor, Mark Lanegan, Nick Oliveri and Brody Dalle.